ugtsachindra/node-vision-eutech/README.md

 ## Instructions

-* You will have to modify *routes/vision.js* to implement your backend code for classifying images.
+* You will have to modify *routes/vision.js* to implement your backend code for detecting labels in images.
 The file will have comments to show you where your code goes.
 * The file uploaded from the UI can be accessed using `req.files.file` & it will have the following properties,
   - **data** - A *JS buffer* that represent the uploaded file, returns empty buffer in case `useTempFiles` option was set to true.
   - **name** - **Example:** car.jpg.